T’ang Court Restaurant Review, Hong Kong

 Why did we here? – They were next on our Michelin guide Chinese restaurant list!
 A good a reason as any..

-Insider Tip – Order The Pig of time.
+Insider Tip – Order The Pig ahead of time.

 Cuisine – Modern Chinese Cantonese